cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 The `-o` or `--output` flag can be provided, to specify the name of the file where the logs should be saved, instead of displaying over standard-out.
-The `--tail` can be used to specify how many logs lines will be retrieved from each pod in the cluster. by default, `logs cluster` sub-command will display all the logs from each pod in the cluster.
+The `--tail` flag can be used to specify how many log lines will be retrieved from each pod in the cluster.
+By default, the `logs cluster` sub-command will display all the logs from each pod in the cluster.
+If combined with the "follow" flag `-f`, the number of logs specified by `--tail` will be retrieved until the current time, and and from then the new logs will be followed.

 NOTE: unlike other `cnpg` plugin commands, the `-f` is used to denote "follow" rather than specify a file.
 This keeps with the convention of `kubectl logs`,